trevorblades/transform-css/README.md

 }
 ```

 On the other hand, SASS and Stylus use newlines and tabs to separate stylesheet elements from one another.
-Use the option `omitBracketsAndSemicolons: true` to use this syntax.
+Set the `omitBracketsAndSemicolons` option to `true` to use this syntax.

 ```js
 transformCss(css, {omitBracketsAndSemicolons: true})